 Several years ago, I got stuck at a red light and was blocking traffic.
 I tried to fix my position but could not move.
 As I looked out the window, I noticed a lady in the car behind me showing her displeasure for the duration of the signal.

 It was awkward and inconvenient for both of us but what had I done except make an unavoidable mistake?
-But to that lady, I was a difficult person!
+But to that lady, I triggered some emotion and became a difficult person!
 This negative gesture by someone I didn’t know really upset me.

 The lady at the traffic light was probably just having a bad day but at that moment we were both dealing with difficult behavior that left a negative impression on me.

-Dealing with a difficult person triggers our emotions and drives us to react, attack, and/or defend ourselves.
+Dealing with a difficult person triggers your emotions and drives you to react, attack, and/or defend ourselves.

 But what happens when you are dealing with a difficult co-worker or dealing with a difficult family member who is in your life permanently or for a long season?
 What happens when you are learning how to get along with a difficult person that lives with you?

-The bottom line is difficult people make our life less enjoyable, less productive, and play havoc on us emotionally, spiritually, and physically.
+The bottom line is difficult people make your life less enjoyable, less productive, and play havoc on you emotionally, spiritually, and physically.

 What are the Characteristics of a Difficult Person?